TobyJef/starfighters/myREADME.md

 - Future Improvements:

-The ability for the player to choose between the game standard 6x6 or a larger 10x10 grid size.
+The ability for the player to choose between the game standard 10x10 or a smaller 6x6 grid size.

 The ability for the player to set their own starfighter positions on their tactical grid.